How an Admissions Consultant Helps You Prepare for School

 After you’ve picked out a program and begun the enrollment process, your financial planner will help you assemble a financial strategy that’s affordable and feasible.
 They’ll guide you through the details and help you keep track of all the necessary paperwork and forms.

 Both the financial planner and admissions consultant will be there for you throughout your college journey.
 Our friendly staff will be there to help you with questions you might have.
 We do our best to make CCSD a positive experience for all of our students.

 The financial aid process can be overwhelming and complicated, but at CCSD we do all we can to simplify it.
 Your financial planner will work side-by-side with your admissions consultant to make the process as smooth as possible and provide the best, most-tailored results.

 Regardless of income, most people are eligible for some type of aid.
 Many are surprised at the amount they qualify for.
 Our personalized, unique approach ensures that each student gets every cent they qualify for and makes the process easy for you to understand.

 There are four main sources of financial aid: federal, state, institutional, and private.
 To learn what federal aid you might qualify for, visit with your financial planner.
 Veterans, active duty service members, and military spouses are eligible for additional benefits.
 For state assistance, ask your Financial Planner for information about Cal Grants.
 Institutional aid is that which is provided by some colleges and universities – and yes, CCSD offers scholarships and reasonable payment plans for tuition.
-And lastly, private assistance is that offered by businesses and other organizations, such as Sallie Mae or Discover.
+And lastly, private assistance is that offered by businesses and other organizations, such as Discover.